SSOO-uc3m/OS-Week-10/README.md

 #### 1.1 Solution.
 Option A

-IF process 1 unlock(mutex) before process 2 exectures cond_wait.
+If process 1 unlock(mutex) before process 2 executes their cond_wait.
 Process 2 will be permanent blocked.

 ![Diagram_02](img/img2.png)